 This neighborhood has several cozy spots to grab a drink.
 Whether it’s date night or a night out with friends you can’t go wrong with the James Beard Award-winning Cure or Bouligny Tavern.
 Both the Chapel Bar and Paradise at the Hotel Saint Vincent also provide exceptionally lush backdrops for sipping signature cocktails.
-If the weather is nice, enjoy wine on the patio at Delachaise or craft cocktails on the rooftop veranda at Hot Tin or the grandiose front porch of The Columns Hotel Bar.
+If the weather is nice, enjoy wine on the patio at Delachaise, or craft cocktails on either the rooftop veranda at Hot Tin or the grandiose front porch of The Columns Hotel Bar.

 Traveling can be exhausting, but New Orleans has several spas to get some R&R. The Spa at the Four Seasons Hotel New Orleans offers a wide array of treatments, including the "Southern Gentlemen," a therapeutic massage inspired by New Orleans' most famous cocktail, the Sazerac.
-The Ritz Carlton Spa, Spa at the Windsor Court and Waldorf Astoria Spa are great escapes in the CBD and French Quarter area.
+The Ritz Carlton Spa, Spa at the Windsor Court, and Waldorf Astoria Spa are also great escapes in the downtown and French Quarter area.
 If you need a break from Magazine Street shopping, book an appointment at Earthsavers.

 For history buffs, the National WWII Museum is a must.
 It was voted #2 best museum in the world and offers various unique experiences.
 The Behind the Lines VIP tour gets you a behind-the-scenes view of the museum and access to some of the most exclusive artifacts.

 New Orleans is full of festivals year-round, and many offer VIP experiences.
 The Jazz and Heritage Festival offers exclusive packages for those wanting a more luxurious experience.
 Foodies will also love the New Orleans Wine and Food Experience and Tales of the Cocktail.